-For NServiceBus endpoint destination, we address the queues by the MSMQ cluster group's name, where we will later add all the rest of our clustered resources.
-In non-cluster terms, we typically add the machine name to address the queue, i.e.
+For NServiceBus endpoint destination, queues are addressed by the MSMQ cluster group's name, clustered resources be added will later.
+In non-cluster terms, typically the machine name is added to the address of the queue, i.e.

 queue@MachineName.
-In cluster terms we address it by queue@MSMQ Network name.
+In cluster terms it is addressed by queue@MSMQ Network name.

 In Failover Cluster Management, from the server with Quorum:

-This should give you a clustered MSMQ instance.
+This will result in a clustered MSMQ instance.
 Click the instance under Services and Applications to see the summary, which contains the Server Name, Storage, and MSMQ instance.
 Right click the MSMQ instance, select Properties, and the Dependencies tab.
 Make sure that it contains dependencies for the MSMQ Network Name AND IP Address AND Storage.

 View the MSMQ MMC snap-in by right clicking the MSMQ cluster in the left pane and selecting Manage MSMQ, which opens the Computer Management tool geared toward the clustered instance.